patrikhuber/eos/share/readme.txt

 	The reference 3D shape used to built the model.
 We make it available so that new user-defined landmark points can be marked in this lowest-resolution model, if the points exist here.

+- reference_symmetry.txt:
+	Contains a list of vertex symmetries of the reference shape, i.e. each vertex's symmetric counterpart.
+See the top of the file for more information.